Pink Ribbon Walk's Blog

 Since its inception in Kells in 2009, the Pink Ribbon Walk has turned in to a national movement with sister walks in Killaloe, Kinsale and Kenmare annually.

-Between them, the Pink Ribbon Walks have raised over €1.5 million to date for Action Breast Cancer - funds that have been put towards scientific research programmes, a patient helpline, the Breast Predict programme, cancer literature, night nurses and other essential support services.
-Visit www.cancer.ie for more information.
+Between them, the Pink Ribbon Walks have raised almost €1.5 million to date for the Irish Cancer Society - funds that have been put towards scientific research programmes, a patient helpline, the Breast Predict programme, cancer literature, night nurses and other essential support services.
+Find more information here.

 The Walk was the brainchild of a group of local Kells women, some of whom have survived breast cancer themselves.

 There were great prizes on offer to encourage participants to 'think pink' and dress in fancy dress and there were some very colourful outfits and accessories on display.
-Walk Patron Colm O'Rourke thanked the crowds before they set off on the route and fitness instructor David Moran of The Fit Factory led a fun warm-up routine.
-Finally, Celtic Tenor Matthew Gilsenan sang a rousing rendition of Nessun Dorma and then the countdown to the start began.
+Personal trainer, author and broadcaster Karl Henry was on hand to launch the event and lead a warm-up routine beforehand.

-The people, sporting clubs and businesses of Kells also rowed in behind the event and the heritage town was a sea of pink balloons, bras, flags, ribbons, posters, t-shirts and painted logos and artwork in the weeks leading up to and on the day of October 2nd.
+The people, sporting clubs and businesses of Kells also rowed in behind the event and the town was a sea of pink balloons, flags, ribbons, poster and t-shirts in the weeks leading up to and on the day of October 1st.

 “We would like to thank all of our participants, sponsors and volunteers - as well as everyone that sponsored a Walker,” said Committee Chairperson Penny McGowan.
 “It was fantastic to see so many new faces taking part this year, as well as welcoming back lots of familiar ones.
 A lot of voluntary work goes in to organising this event and we were delighted to have so many people participate this year - including plenty of men and many teams, families and three generations from one family.”

-Participants were asked to try to raise some sponsorship for Action Breast Cancer and the Irish Cancer Society - with every cent raised going directly to the charity.
-Please hand in any outstanding sponsorship to the Kells Chamber of Commerce Office in Kells Business Park or to The BookMarket Café on Market Street.
-You can also lodge your money directly to the Pink Ribbon Walk bank account (details are on your sponsorship card).
-For further information, phone us on 046 924 0055.
+Participants were asked to try to raise some sponsorship for the Irish Cancer Society - with every cent raised going directly to the charity.
+You have until the end of November to continue to fundraise and to hand in your sponsorship money to any participating Bank of Ireland branch in Counties Louth and Meath.
+You can also lodge your money directly to the Pink Ribbon Walk bank account in Bank of Ireland Kells (details are on your sponsorship card).
+For further information, phone 046 924 0055.